noyoshi/redundency-detector/README.md

 # OS Project 4 - Redundancy Detection
 ### Noah Yoshida, Chan Hee Song, Nick Marcopoli, Allen Duong

+## Usage

+Use

+`$ make`

+to compile the program `threadedRE`.

+Run the program

+`$ ./threadedRE -t [CONSUMER_THREADS] -l [LEVEL] FILE_1 FILE_2 .... `

+if no options are given, the level defaults to 1 and the number of consumer threads defaults to 1 (the optimal number).

+If for some reason you want to run the debug mode of the file, compile using

+`$ make debug`

+and run the program like normal.
+Warning: there will be a lot of output.

+If you want to run the test scripts, showing the times for different thread configurations (over the medium sizef pcap file), run

+`$ make test`

 ## Implementation

 In accordance with the project guidelines, we are using a producer / consumer